-During the 2017-18 year the main method of liaison was via discussions during, and feedback after, site inspections.
+During the 2016-17 year the main method of liaison was via discussions during, and feedback after, site inspections.
 Additionally recommendations were made in the process of assessing Accreditation and Licence applications.

 There was ongoing communication with an accredited establishment following the investigation of a complaint, to enable the assessment of the effectiveness of measures put in place to deal with the issues identified.
+This included the attendance of representatives of the AEC and researchers at a Panel meeting to discuss issues of compliance and the reporting of, and dealing with, a significant unexpected adverse event.